Peter-Mac/ansible-linode-dev-server/README.md

 **Pre-requisites are:**
 - An active Linode account
 - An API Personal Token (issued by Linode - requested/managed by account holder)
-- The use of an ansible valut to store:
+- The use of an ansible vault to store:
   - The Linode API Personal Token value
   - A root pasword to be used to access the server until the SSH key process is enabled
 - working install of ansible (e.g. brew install ansible, or whatever works for your system)

 ## Results
-The running of the 2 playbooks (and the config of the SSH keys) will create a relativelsy secure Ubuntu based server with passwordless SSH access for a single user 'ubuntu'.
+The running of the 2 playbooks (and the config of the SSH keys) will create a relatively secure Ubuntu based server with passwordless SSH access for a single user 'ubuntu'.
 If you want more than one server, simply add it as another node name under the linode_servers variable in the varibales file global_vars/main.yml

 ```